InHoover28/Solar-Flare-Prediction-Model/README.md

 ## Results

-> *Run the model to populate this section with your actual output.*

 - **Model accuracy:** 90.6%
 - **Strong flare F1-score:** 17.4%
 - **Top predictive feature:** `rolling_peak_mean` (past flare intensity is the strongest signal)